Want personalized picks that fit your family?

 What's the story?

-In HAPPY DEATH DAY 2U, Tree (Jessica Rothe) has recently broken out of the time-loop from Happy Death Day and is enjoying her new present.
+In HAPPY DEATH DAY 2U, Tree (Jessica Rothe) has recently broken out of the time loop from Happy Death Day and is enjoying her new present.
 She's together with Carter (Israel Broussard) but still missing her mom.
 And unfortunately, Carter's roommate, Ryan (Phi Vu), seems to have entered his own time loop.
 The reason soon becomes clear: It's connected to Ryan's science experiment, a powerful quantum reactor, which also caused Tree's original loop.
 Desperate, Ryan fires up the machine again, and Tree finds herself back on her birthday.
-Only this time, things aren't exactly the same, and even the Babyface killer is different; this time loop appears to be in a different dimension.
+Only this time, things aren't exactly the same, and even the Babyface killer is different.
+This time loop appears to be in a different dimension.
 Tree must decide where her true heart lies and figure out how to stop the killer once again, all while helping Ryan find the right algorithm to get her back home.

 Is it any good?

-This sequel has fewer slasher-movie elements that the original and wanders all over the place, even into bad slapstick.
+This sequel has fewer slasher-movie elements than the original and wanders all over the place, even into bad slapstick.
 But Rothe's extremely strong performance and the movie's vivid emotional center carry it through.
 Christopher Landon directs again and takes over the screenwriting this time, too; he seems to adopt the "what happens next?" method of storytelling, throwing Tree into one tough spot after another, with little regard to science or logic.
 It sometimes gets to be a little much, especially during an "algorithm memorizing" montage and a weird slapstick sequence in which Tree's sorority sister (Rachel Matthews) poses as a blind French woman to distract the dean (Steve Zissis) and steal his keys.

 But, happily, Rothe tends to hold things together.
 She's more Meryl Streep than scream queen, amazingly aware of her range of emotions and possessing the skill to pull them off, especially in the uncharted territory of a time loop.
 Her scenes with her newly resurrected mother (remember, it's another dimension) are particularly moving.
 Happy Death Day 2U (great title) is no longer a real horror film, though it contains a few well-done stalker-y scenes; now it's more about relationships and humor than it is about being scared of a masked killer.
 And it's far from a cheap sequel; it deepens the themes of the first film.
-Its ultimate messages are about kindness, being unselfish, and about taking a leap of faith into the future, rather than hanging onto the past.
+Its ultimate messages are about kindness, being unselfish, and taking a leap of faith into the future rather than hanging on to the past.

 Talk to your kids about ...